bogeeee/restfuncs/DEVELOPMENT.md

 ### Running tests

-During coding, you would normally run `test:watch-and-run-tests`, or, because the filewatcher loves to crash often, start them manually with `test:compile_and_run_tests`
+During coding, you would normally run `test:watch-and-run-tests`, or, because the filewatcher loves to crash often, start them manually with `test:compile_and_run_tests`. _Note: You must run `test:perpare` once first, to build the transformer._

 ### Test (with) examples